 We recommend looking for a toiletry bag that has a water resistant or waterproof interior so that it can be wiped clean easily if anything spills.
 Some toiletry bags have hooks so they can be hung in a bathroom or shower if that is a feature you want.

 Recently, I bought Laurence this handmade leather toiletry bag on Etsy.
-It is a bit more expensive than many of the toiletry bags out there, but I liked that it was handmade, made in the USA, personalized with embroidered initials and inside message, and had an inner nylon liner.
+It is a bit more expensive than many of the toiletry bags out there, but I liked that it was handmade, made in the USA, personalized with embroidered initials, and had an inner nylon liner.
 Laurene also has one of these leather toiletry bags and it has held up to travel very well.

 If you are buying someone a toiletry bag, you may also want to fill it up with a set of travel-sized toiletry bottles (so they can fill with their own products) or with travel-sized toiletry items from brands they love.